 The most recent standings for the EGC Grand Prix 2018 can be found here:

-Wout Gulden (NL) is currently in the lead with 16 points, followed by Anjo Traivaille (NL) and Kees de Vos (NL) who is already qualified for the finale 2018.
+Wout Gulden (NL) is currently in the lead , followed by Pim N. and Anjo Travaille (NL).
+Kees de Vos is already qualified for the Finale.

 The English version of the pre-invite for the 2018 world championship is now available at the site of the Dutch Strategobond.

 The full invite is expected to be released in the next few days.